Create your role's brief & scan 10 candidates for free.

 Resumes converge.
 People don't.

 AI smoothed every CV into the same shape.
-What energizes a person is the only signal left that separates one strong candidate from another.
+What a person is wired for is the only signal left that separates one strong candidate from another.

 03 / 05